- A packing station is a workspace where you pack and label your items for shipping

 - If possible, have a spacious counter or packaging table that is easily accessible from all sides so more than one person can use it simultaneously.

-- For better efficiency, have easily accessible storage space from your station and workspace.
+- Have easily accessible storage space from your station and workspace for better efficiency.